global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

 | Western Australia — Thomson Brook — Woodperry Homestead | `thomson_brook_woodperry_homestead_bom_geofabric` | Bureau of Meteorology Geofabric V3.3 | 611111 | 102.05 |
 | Western Australia — Yarragil Brook — Yarragil Formation | `yarragil_brook_yarragil_formation_bom_geofabric` | Bureau of Meteorology Geofabric V3.3 | 614044 | 72.98 |

-- All twelve polygons are valid, contain the relevant gauge or outlet, and are not copies of a current watershed.
+- All 12 watersheds passed the geometry checks, contain the relevant gauge or outlet, and are different from the watersheds already in the final file.
 Thomson Brook differs from the official gauge area by -3.79%; Yarragil Brook differs by +2.24%.
 - The other ten Western Australia sites remain on hold because their mapped areas did not agree closely enough with the official gauge areas, or the